python-adaptive/adaptive/README.rst

 in the repository.

 We implement several other checks in order to maintain a consistent code style.
-We do this using [pre-commit`](https://pre-commit.com), execute
+We do this using `pre-commit <https://pre-commit.com>`_, execute

 .. code:: bash